bhatia-di/INFO6150WebDesign/a07/README-A07.md

 # SASS Features

 1. Variables:
 Used $purple as a variable throughtout the code

 2. Custom Properties & Nesting:
+I have used $size as a custom property and nested CSS properties.

 3. Interpolation: